 Celebrated in the United States since 1978, the United States Senate and President Jimmy Carter nationally recognized Marian McQuade of Oak Hill, West Virginia as the founder of National Grandparents Day.
 McQuade made it her goal to educate the youth in the community about the significant contributions that seniors have made throughout history.
 It was also her hope to have the youth “adopt” a grandparent, not just for one day a year, but rather for a lifetime.

 In February of 1977, Senator Randolph along with the concurrence of other senators introduced a joint resolution to the Senate.
 The resolution requested the president to “issue annually a proclamation designating the first Sunday of September after Labor Day of each year as National Grandparents Day.”
 Congress passed the legislation proclaiming the first Sunday after Labor Day as National Grandparents Day and on August 3, 1978, President Jimmy Carter signed the proclamation.
 The statute cites the day’s purpose: “…to honor grandparents, to give grandparents an opportunity to show love for their children’s children, and to help children become aware of strength, information, and guidance older people can offer”.

-There are some who claim the origin of this holiday resides with the efforts of Hermine Beckett Hanna of North Syracuse, New York, who recognized seniors and their importance as early as 1961.
-New York Congressman James T. Walsh awarded her efforts on February 21, 1990, in front of the United States House of Representatives, thanking Hermine Beckett Hanna “for her important role in the establishment of Grandparents Day”.
+Others claim the origin of this holiday resides with the efforts of Hermine Beckett Hanna of North Syracuse, New York.
+She recognized seniors and their importance as early as 1961.
+New York Congressman James T. Walsh awarded her efforts on February 21, 1990, in front of the United States House of Representatives.
+He thanked Hermine Beckett Hanna “for her important role in the establishment of Grandparents Day.”